learn-co-curriculum/react-hooks-use-ref/README.md

 }
 ```

-Then, we can attach the ref to a DOM element by adding a special `ref` attribute to our JSX:
+Then, we can attach the ref to a DOM element by adding a special `ref` attribute
+to our JSX element:

 ```js
 function Box() {